RainbowwPhoenixx/witness-solver/README.md

 | Without | 31811177                  | 7.4s |
 | With    | 15108640                  | 5.5s |

-The time value is not very relevant as I have not spent much time optimizing code, what is relevant is that the search feature nearly halves the amount of states that are considered while still finding all the solutions.
+The time value is not very relevant as I have not spent much time optimizing code, what is relevant is that the search feature more than halves the amount of states that are considered while still finding all the solutions.

 ## Planned search features